NetherGamesMC/support/docs/jobs.md

 We will not provide training or necessary equipment (i.e., a computer, software license, etc.).
 Applicants will be hired per project as independent contractors unless otherwise agreed.
 You must have sufficient knowledge of software development before applying—we require you to sign an NDA upon acceptance.

-Kubernetes Engineer—Help modernize our network infrastructure to scale Minecraft servers dynamically according to demand.
+**Kubernetes Engineer —** Help modernize our network infrastructure to scale Minecraft servers dynamically according to demand.
 Prior experience required—please note that Minecraft Bedrock uses UDP traffic.

-Java Developer—Assist in developing our internal communication system NetSys and our proxy servers around the globe.
+**Java Developer —** Assist in developing our internal communication system NetSys and our proxy servers around the globe.
 Prior experience in the Netty framework is required.

-PHP Developer—We're looking for developers interested in creating new/revamping existing minigames & MMO-based games!
+**PHP Developer —** We're looking for developers interested in creating new/revamping existing minigames & MMO-based games!
 Sufficient experience and knowledge of the PocketMine API (new 4.0 version) are necessary.

-C# Developer—Got experience in developing C# applications?
+**C# Developer —** Got experience in developing C# applications?
 Put your skills to the test on a launcher and DLL injector—sufficient C# experience is required.

 Frontend Developer—The role is for applicants interested in engineering web interfaces.
 Prior experience is necessary.